15 Top-Rated Things to Do in Old Saybrook, CT

 Insider's tip: Ask for a "Can You Find Me?" card in the gallery.
-Kids will love finding the noted details in exhibited paintings.
+A family-friendly activity, kids will love finding the noted details in exhibited paintings.

 Address: 96 Lyme Street, Old Lyme, Connecticut

-10. Stay at the Saybrook Point Inn & Spa
+10. Stay at the Saybrook Point Resort & Marina

-If you're looking to lap up some luxury during your stay in Old Saybrook, you'll want to book a night (or three) at its most raved about hotel: the Saybrook Point Inn & Spa.
-Home to a marina and unbeatable views, this gorgeous spot is easy to love.
+If you're looking to lap up some luxury during your stay in Old Saybrook, you'll want to book a night (or three) at its most raved about hotel: the Saybrook Point Resort & Marina.
+Home to unbeatable views, this gorgeous spot is easy to love.

 A bright yellow blip on Saybrook Point, this captivating hotel boasts 82 comfortable rooms in its Main Inn, as well as two large, historic guesthouses across the street.
 Pamper yourself at the lavish spa or enjoy a scrumptious meal on the outdoor patio at Fresh Salt.